In a single glance, our eyes work with our brains to tell us the size, shape, color,

 With each blink, our eyelids spread a layer of mucus, oil, and tears over the cornea,

 which covers the front of the eye.
-The lacrimal (pronounced: LAK-ruh-mul) glands in
+The lacrimal (LAK-ruh-mul) glands in the upper

-the upper outer corner of each eye socket produce tears, which, after moistening the
+outer corner of each eye socket produce tears, which, after moistening the eyes, flow

-eyes, flow into canals in the eyelids.
-These canals drain into the lacrimal sac, a
+into canals in the eyelids.
+These canals drain into the lacrimal sac, a pouch in the

-pouch in the lower inner corner of each eye socket.
-Tears then exit through a passage
+lower inner corner of each eye socket.
+Tears then exit through a passage that leads

 To see, the eye has to move.
 Six extraocular muscles surround the eyeball and act